Please review the information below, and do not hesistate to conact us if you have any further questions or comments.

 Q: What is the tuition pricing for SGLI ?

-A: The Summer Program's comprehensive tuition for the three weeks is $3,000.
+A: The Summer Program's comprehensive tuition for the two weeks is $3,000.
 There is limited financial aid available, and this will be awarded on a per student basis.

 Q: What is included in the SGLI tuition?

 A: Academic and enrichment program fees, academic materials, use of university facilities, housing, three meals daily while on campus (2 meals on the weekends), recreation access, trips and excursions included in the program, bedding (sheets and blanket), pillow and towel with weekly linen exchange.
 For commuter students the tuition costs includes meals (breakfast, lunch and dinner), activity transportation, as well as all planned activities and trips, Monday through Friday.